php-fast/php-fast/README.md

 ### Cross-Site Request Forgery (CSRF) Protection

-PHP-Fast has built-in support for CSRF protection, helping to prevent unauthorized commands from being transmitted via your authenticated sessions.
+PHP-Fast has built-in support for CSRF protection, helping to prevent unauthorized Commands from being transmitted via your authenticated sessions.
 The framework can generate and verify CSRF tokens for forms.

 #### Enabling CSRF Protection

-1. Open the `config.php` file in the `application/config` directory.
+1. Open the `config.php` file in the `application/Config` directory.
 2. Add or update the `security` configuration to include CSRF settings:
     ```php
     'security' => [